 The Executive Director provides lead management of the RiverCOG team, directs staff assistance to the RiverCOG board, and support to RiverCOG Committees as required.
 This person initiates and sets the overall RiverCOG work program, prioritizes general project development and establishes draft budgets from year to year.
 This position also provides guidance and management of daily operations with staff, board and committee members, and the public.
 Due to RiverCOG's size, the Executive Director also conducts significant professional transportation planning tasks.
-Outside of RiverCOG, the Executive Director interacts and represents the region with other state COGs, and various State organizations and non-profits.
+Outside of RiverCOG, the Executive Director also non-profits.
 The Executive Director also will provide technical expertise on various state boards and commissions such as; Connecticut Legislative or Governor appointed committees and other statewide committees as required.

-Deputy Director/Principal Planner
+Deputy Director

-The Deputy Director/Principal Planner manages the day to day operation agency work program and provides professional planning support for the organization.
+The Deputy Director manages the day to day operation agency work program and provides professional planning support for the organization.
 This position acts as supervisory manager for the COGs planning programs including but not limited to: regional plan of conservation and development and associated projects and research, regional emergency management and mitigation planning, general planning assistance for member municipalities, and technology development.
 Key transportation support functions include: assistance with development and review of the Regional Transportation Plan, transit and transit oriented development planning, public participation and outreach, municipal transportation project planning support, freight planning, intermodal planning, special plans and studies.
 This position also provides supervision to ensure integration of transportation planning into regional land use, environmental, and economic regional planning projects.
-This position also assists with town transportation projects, serves on or provides support to various state and regional committees as needed, including but not limited to the Transportation Committee, CCAPA, CAA, and serves as transportation chair for DEMHS Region 2.
+This position also assists with town transportation projects, serves on or provides support to various state and regional committees as needed.